-I woke up this morning, made a cup of lavender tea with a spot of honey, and went into my garden.
+I woke up this morning, made a cup of lavender tea with a drop of honey, and went into my garden.
 I saw my cucumber plants growing well, though they bore no fruit.
 My next round of tomatoes were nearly ripe, though they are still green.
 My next round of lavender is so small, I hope it will survive the winter.
-My bees are the best in the state.
+My bees are happy, and the best in the state.
 Everyone knows it.
-I feed them lavender and rotating wildflowers, giving the sweet honey a light floral taste, and they love me for it.
+I feed them lavender and wildflowers, giving the sweet honey a light floral taste, and they love me for it.
 As best as bees can love, I suppose.

 The first to arrive at my stall was my friend who works at the county clerk’s office.
-She is plump, with bright blue eyes, and always wears a floral dress on market days.
+She is quite plump, with bright blue eyes, and always wears a floral dress on market days.
 We have weekly outings, the two of us and another friend.
 She came by to purchase some face cleanser and face cream.
 The stuffy office she spends all day inside of had clogged her pores with dust.
-She told me about a man who had recently come to town after inheriting the largest produce farm inside city limits.
+She told me about a man who had recently come to town after inheriting the largest produce farm in the county.
 He planned on dividing it and selling the parcels.
 After telling me she had recommended my stall to a friend’s daughter, she went on her way to enjoy the rest of the market.

 Following the teenager, an elderly woman came up to my stall.
 He hair was rather large, and fuzzy, untamed and frizzy.
 She wears silk dresses that are quite revealing for an elderly lady.
 She always smells of onions, and smiles on one side in a crooked manner.
 She usually buys foot cream and basil, and today was no different.
-She told me she too had heard about the parceling of the largest farm, and was disappointed.
+She told me that she too had heard about the parceling of the largest farm, and was disappointed.
 Her son, who owns a restaurant in town and buys my honey for his desserts, calculated that the increase in cost would mean possibly letting one of his cooks go.
-They repercussions of such a sale would have so many bad ripples; the inheritor of the farm must be made aware of this.
+The repercussions of such a sale would have so many bad ripples; the inheritor of the farm must be made aware of this.

 Later that day, my other dearest friend visited my stall.
 She has an athletic build and always smells of roses.
 Her hair is usually in a tight bun, since she does ballet before the market.
 She also enjoys hiking, which we do together on Sundays.
-She usually purchases body lotion and tattoo livener, as she did that day.
+She usually purchases body lotion and tattoo brightener, as she did that day.
 We were talking of all I had learned about the new developments in town.
-We also arranged to change our usually hiking day, since I would be spending Saturdays and Sundays at a new market.
+We also arranged to change our usual hiking day, since I would be spending Saturdays and Sundays at a new market.
 She hugged and kissed me good bye and went on her way.